-In addition to the Lifeline program, qualifying consumers may receive monthly discounts of up to $50 under the federally administered Emergency Broadband Benefit program.
+In addition to the Lifeline program, qualifying consumers may receive monthly discounts through the federally administered Affordable Connectivity Program.
 More information is available on the Federal Communications Commission's (FCC's) website.

 These programs are administered at the federal government level and are not regulated at the state level.
 The OUCC shares information on these programs for educational purposes.

 Lifeline is a federally funded program providing a monthly discount on telecommunications services for eligible consumers.

 Consumers may apply online at https://nationalverifier.servicenowservices.com/lifeline or by downloading and completing the form at https://www.usac.org/wp-content/uploads/lifeline/documents/nv/csv/LI_Application_NVstates.pdf.

 - The Universal Service Administrative Company (USAC) oversees the Lifeline program.

 - Completed application forms must be mailed to the USAC Lifeline Support Center at the address on the form's first page.

 - The OUCC cannot process applications or determine eligibility.